ihower/rails-pycall-langchain/README.md

 `brew install python`

-(注意: 記得開新的 Terminal，確認 which python3 有吃到剛裝的 python)
+(Note: Open a new Terminal and make sure that which python3 has the newly installed python)

 2. Install Python packages: